-2 Inputs to and outputs from electricity and heat generation up to 2016, and natural gas data for the entire time series for Puerto Rico are included under Other non-OECD Americas (available in July 2024 edition).
+2 Inputs to and outputs from electricity and heat generation up to 2016, and natural gas data for the entire time series for Puerto Rico are included under Other non-OECD Americas.

-Country/Region Short name Definition Memo: IEA and Accession/Association countries IEAFAMILY Includes: IEA member countries: Australia, Austria, Belgium, Canada, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Korea, Lithuania, Luxembourg, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, the Slovak Republic, Spain, Sweden, Switzerland, Republic of Türkiye, the United Kingdom and the United States; Accession countries: Chile, Colombia, Costa Rica, Israel and Latvia; Association countries: Argentina, Brazil, the People's Republic of China, Egypt, India, Indonesia, Kenya, Morocco, Senegal, Singapore, South Africa, Thailand, Ukraine.
-Memo: European Union - 27 EU27_2020 Includes Austria; Belgium; Bulgaria; Croatia; Cyprus 3 ; the Czech Republic; Denmark; Estonia; Finland; France; Germany; Greece; Hungary; Ireland; Italy; Latvia; Lithuania; Luxembourg; Malta; the Netherlands; Poland; Portugal; Romania; the Slovak Republic; Slovenia; Spain and Sweden.
+Country/Region Short name Definition Estonia and Lithuania are included starting in 1990.
+Memo: IEA and Accession/Association countries IEAFAMILY Includes: IEA member countries: Australia, Austria, Belgium, Canada, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Korea, Lithuania; Luxembourg, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, the Slovak Republic, Spain, Sweden, Switzerland, the Republic of Türkiye, the United Kingdom and the United States; Accession countries: Chile, Colombia, Costa Rica, Israel and Lativa; Association countries: Argentina, Brazil, the People's Republic of China, Egypt, India, Indonesia, Kenya, Morocco, Senegal, Singapore, South Africa, Thailand, and Ukraine.
+Memo: European Union - 27 EU27_2020 Includes Austria; Belgium; Bulgaria; Croatia; Cyprus3; the Czech Republic; Denmark; Estonia; Finland; France; Germany; Greece; Hungary; Ireland; Italy; Latvia; Lithuania; Luxembourg; Malta; the Netherlands; Poland; Portugal; Romania; the Slovak Republic; Slovenia; Spain and Sweden.
 Please note that in the interest of having comparable data, all these countries are included since 1990 despite different entry dates into the European Union.
-Memo: European Union - 28 EU28 Refers to the EU27 with the addition of the United Kingdom 4 .
-Includes Austria; Belgium; Bulgaria; Croatia; Cyprus 5 ; the Czech Republic; Denmark; Estonia; Finland; France; Germany; Greece; Hungary; Ireland; Italy; Latvia; Lithuania; Luxembourg; Malta; the Netherlands; Poland; Portugal; Romania; the Slovak Republic; Slovenia; Spain; Sweden and the United Kingdom.
+Memo: European Union - 28 EU28 Refers to the EU27 with the addition of the United Kingdom.
+Includes Austria; Belgium; Bulgaria; Croatia; Cyprus; the Czech Republic; Denmark; Estonia; Finland; France; Germany; Greece; Hungary; Ireland; Italy; Latvia; Lithuania; Luxembourg; Malta; the Netherlands; Poland; Portugal; Romania; the Slovak Republic; Slovenia; Spain; Sweden and the United Kingdom 4 .
 Please note that in the interest of having comparable data, all these countries are included since 1990 despite different entry dates into the European Union.
 Memo: G7 MG7 Includes Canada, France, Germany, Italy, Japan, United Kingdom and United States.

 3 Refer to the country note for Cyprus earlier in this section.

-4 As of the 1st of February 2020, the United Kingdom (UK) is no longer part of the European Union (EU) 5 Refer to the country note for Cyprus earlier in this section.
+4 As of the 1st of February 2020, the United Kingdom (UK) is no longer part of the European Union (EU) and has entered into a transition period until 31 December 2020.